-In 2015, the owners of the zoo started a major project to improve the existing facilities and grow the site into the country’s first ever multi-species wildlife conservation center, a shining beacon against the illegal wildlife trade in Laos.
-Following a period of collaboration with southeast Asian wildlife NGOs, the Lao Conservation Trust was formed, and registered as a non-profit organization in Laos and a charity in the UK.
+In 2012, the owners of the zoo started a major project to improve the existing facilities and grow the site into the country’s first ever multi-species wildlife conservation center, a shining beacon against the illegal wildlife trade in Laos.
+Following a period of collaboration with southeast Asian wildlife NGOs, the Lao Conservation Trust was formed, and registered as a non-profit organization in Laos.

 With the help of wildlife nutritionists, the animals’ diets were reformulated, following international standards used by zoos and sanctuaries worldwide to ensure our residents have all their nutritional needs met.
-A newly built wildlife hospital also allows our team to provide 24/7 support medical care for all of the animals in our care.
+A newly built wildlife hospital fitted with life saving equipment allows our team to provide 24/7 support medical care for all of the animals in our care.

 Our team has developed a daily enrichment schedule for all of our animals, with much appreciated assistance from our international volunteers.
 Enrichment is designed to encourage animals to behave more naturally, as they would in the wild, and has massive benefits for their mental and physical health.
 Without enrichment, many of our releases would not have the skills or instincts necessary to survive in the wild.